 - Hold your breath and leave the room immediately.

 - Warn others to stay out of the spill area to prevent the spread of contamination.
-Secure the area and post the "Emergency, Do Not Enter" sign (found in the hallway spill kit) or an equivalent sign.
+Secure the area and post the "Emergency, Do Not Enter" sign or an equivalent sign.
 Also, post contact information (name and phone number) and the nature of the hazard.

-- Wash hands and exposed skin and inform your Principal Investigator or Laboratory Supervisor and Environmental Health and Radiation Safety about the spill.
+- Wash hands and exposed skin and inform your Principal Investigator or Laboratory Supervisor about the spill.

 - Put on protective clothing (lab coat, gloves and, if indicated, surgical mask or respirator, eye protection, shoe covers) and assemble clean-up materials.

 - Wait 30-60 minutes before re-entering the contaminated area to allow dissipation of aerosols.